rajpurkarlab/X-REM/README.md

 ## Evaluation

-For evaluating the generated reports, we use [CXR-Report-Metric](https://github.com/rajpurkarlab/CXR-Report-Metric)
+To evaluate the generated reports, run

 ```
 cd CXR-Report-Metric